Role of many phonon modes on the high-temperature linear-in-$T$ electronic resistivity: Comparison between LSCO and Cu

 where $p=x^{1/3}$ or $(1+x)^{1/3}$ depending on whether $x <0.1$ or $>0.1$ (which decides whether the Fermi surface is ``small'' or ``large'').
-Eq.~(\ref{eq:rhoIRMLSCOp}) gives a resistivity limit of $\sim 1\,\text{m}\Omega\,\text{cm}$ for $x=0.05$ and $0.3\,\text{m}\Omega\,\text{cm}$ for $x=0.15$, which does not quite agree precisely with the experimental data, but is in right ball park.
-Obviously, the assumption of the LSCO 3D Fermi wavevector $k_F \sim x^{1/3}$ or $(1+x)^{1/3}$ is an extremely crude approximation.
+Eq.~(\ref{eq:rhoIRMLSCOp}) gives a resistivity limit of $\sim 1\,\text{m}\Omega\,\text{cm}$ for $x=0.05$ and $0.3\,\text{m}\Omega\,\text{cm}$ for $x=0.15$, which agrees semiquantitatively with the experimental data.
+Obviously, the assumption of the LSCO 3D Fermi wavevector $k_F \sim x^{1/3}$ or $(1+x)^{1/3}$ is an extremely crude approximation (and therefore, an exact agreement with the experiment is not expected).
 But the important point is that both Eqs.~(\ref{eq:rhoIRMLSCO}) and (\ref{eq:rhoIRMLSCOp}) imply bad metallicity for LSCO with the resistivity above the nominal metallic IRM limit of $150\,\mu\Omega\,\text{cm}$, but there is nothing profound about this violation of the metallic IRM limit as it arises from the 2D layered nature of LSCO and/or the low carrier density compared with metallic systems.
 Interestingly, very similar conclusions about the IRM limit have also been established in the literature for electron-doped cuprates~\cite{Poniatowski2021}.
 We mention that Refs.~\cite{Werman2016,Werman2017} consider, using the so-called ``large-$N$'' approximation, the interesting possibility that the semiclassical Boltzmann theory breaks down near the IRM limit for strong electron-phonon coupling, leading to a ``resistivity saturation''-type phenomenon in cuprates at high temperatures, where the resistivity becomes sublinear in $T$ at very high $T$ instead of increasing indefinitely linearly in $T$~\cite{Gurvitch1983,Gunnarsson2003,Millis1999}.
 This would then imply that optimally doped LSCO would reflect resistivity saturation at some high $T$, ruling out bad metallicity.
-There is some indirect experimental evidence for such a behavior if the measured resistivity (at constant pressure) is converted to the constant-volume resistivity (which is the theoretically appropriate quantity~\cite{Sundqvist1990}).
+There is some indirect experimental evidence~\cite{Sundqvist1990} for such a behavior if the measured resistivity (at constant pressure) is converted to the constant-volume resistivity (which is the theoretically appropriate quantity~\cite{Sundqvist1990}).
 Further discussions of the actual cuprate resistivity values are beyond the scope of the current work where our focus is only on the qualitative role of having many phonon modes in the system, and not a quantitative transport theory.